 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where paradocrasite typically forms.
+Look in hydrothermal veins country, the host setting where paradocrasite typically forms.
 If you start seeing arsenic, antimony, stibarsen in float, you are in the right ground.
 Field specimens usually show a massive, granular, as inclusions in other minerals habit, so train your eye for that shape before scanning the outcrop.